AlexSkrypnyk/drupal_extension_scaffold/README.md

      deploy.

 ## Local module development

+Provided that you have PHP installed locally, you can develop a module using the provided scripts.

 ### Build
 Run `.circleci/build.sh` (or `ahoy build` if [Ahoy](https://github.com/ahoy-cli/ahoy) is installed) to start inbuilt PHP server locally and run the same